-NIYANTA SPELMAN - Executive Director
+NIYANTA SPELMAN - Chief Executive Officer

 A winding path took her from childhood in Tanzania and boarding school in India, to work at the first lobbying firm in London.
 After moving to Texas, she ran a management consultancy and worked with Texas environmental agencies as part of a legislative agency.
 She chaired a chamber of commerce, served on the Austin planning commission, and sat on a national health advocacy board.

 Along the way, she gathered critical knowledge, experiences and education.
 Then in 2007, she began conducting extensive research and holding in-depth conversations with about 200 people.
 The idea for Rainforest Partnership crystallized, followed by a business plan – a rarity for a nonprofit.
 The inspiration became a collective vision with the selection of a founding board, and RP was born on December 17, 2007.

 Niyanta now leads a dedicated team in Peru, Texas, and elsewhere in fulfilling RP’s mission to protect tropical rainforests.